mustavee/mustavee.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Civil Engineering (Major: Transportation), University of Central Florida, 2024 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Civil Engineering, University of Central Florida, 2021
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electrical and Electronic Engineering, Bangladesh University of Engineering and Technology, 2017

 Work experience
 ======